AstroMined/debtonator/docs/project_brief.md

-# Project Brief: Debtonator - Bill & Cashflow Management System
+# Project Brief: Debtonator - Financial Management Platform

 ## Overview
-Convert an existing Excel-based bill and cashflow management system into a modern web application with future mobile capabilities.
-The system helps users track bills, income, and maintain sufficient account balances for timely bill payments.
+Debtonator is a comprehensive financial management platform designed to provide users with a "single pane of glass" view of their financial life.
+This system helps users track bills, income, and maintain sufficient account balances for timely bill payments, while serving as the foundation for a broader vision of financial empowerment.

 ## Core Requirements